View Christine Jarvis's Obituary on thespectrum.com and share memories

 Christine was married to Jim Jarvis on February 15, 2014.

 Christine loved her grandkids, loved reading, and she loved to travel.
-She is survived by her loving husband of 5 years, Jim Jarvis; son, David Benson (Cara); and her three sisters Billie Jean Nelson (Brant), Judith Bartlett (Charles), and Linda Nielsen (Keith).
+She is survived by her loving husband of 5 years, Jim Jarvis; son, David Benson (Cara); step daughter, Kaelacey Jarvis; and her three sisters Billie Jean Nelson (Brant), Judith Bartlett (Charles), and Linda Nielsen (Keith).